Cassie-Lim/cassie-lim/README.md

 ## :book: 𝙰𝚋𝚘𝚞𝚝 𝙼𝚎
 - 🎓 upcoming 4th year undergraduate in University of Chinese Academy of Sciences.
 - :cherry_blossom: Interested in CV, robotics, Reinforcement learning, human-centered AI...
+(I was told I should be more "focused" but I simply cannot say no to all those interesting topics.🥲)
 - 🌐 You can access all my open-source projects here on Github
 - :dancer: Crazy over dancing